hubmapconsortium/ingest-validation-tools/README.md

   -h, --help            show this help message and exit --local_directory PATH
-                        Local directory to validate --globus_origin_directory ORIGIN_PATH
+                        Local directory to validate --globus_url URL      The Globus File Manager URL of a directory to validate.
+  --globus_origin_directory ORIGIN_PATH
                         A Globus submission directory to validate; Should have the form "<globus_origin_id>:<globus_path>".